Last updated: May 4, 2026

 - ☐ Name of a backup worker, because Arkansas requires a backup plan in IndependentChoices

-- ☐ Any power of attorney, guardianship, or representative paperwork
+- ☐ Any power of attorney, guardianship, representative, or payee paperwork

 - ☐ Direct deposit and worker tax forms when the caregiver is being onboarded